Toontrack: EZdrummer

 EZdrummer, a simplified version of Superior Drummer designed specifically for songwriters, was first introduced in 2006, and, like Superior Drummer, has become one of the most popular drum VIs.
 The virtual drum instrument is expandable with EZX drum sample expansions and Drum MIDI expansions.

 EZmix

 Toontrack introduced EZmix, a plug-in for mixing and mastering, in 2010.
 EZmix 2, introduced in 2013, added guitar amplifier and cabinet modeling, and the latest version added AI-assisted functionality.
 The plug-in is expandable with EZmix Packs, many which were developed with notable recording engineers, including Chuck Ainlay and Mark Needham.

 EZkeys

 In 2013, the company introduced EZkeys, a virtual piano instrument.
 Expandable via genre- and keyboard instrument-specific EZX sample expansions and EZkey MIDI expansions, version 2 was released in 2023.

 EZbass

-EZbass, a virtal bass guitar instrument, was introduced in 2020.
+EZbass, a virtual bass guitar instrument, was introduced in 2020.
 Similar to EZdrummer and EZkeys, EZbass combines a sample library of bass guitar sounds with MIDI bass grooves, and amplifier, cabinet, and effects modeling.
 EZbass is expandable via genre- and bass instrument-specific EBX sample expansions and Bass MIDI expansions.